-I started writing this article about 5 years ago.
+I started writing this article about 5 years ago (in 2015).
 At that time I was watching my second-eldest son Alex play a lot of schoolboy soccer, and it got me thinking about how to make decisions under pressure.

 He played striker in a couple of under-14 teams (one for school and one club), and everyone had an opinion on whether he should pass or shoot for goal.
 No matter what he did, at least half of the parents on the sideline thought he did the wrong thing — and they were not shy about expressing their views!